ACKNOWLEDGEMENT OF COUNTRY

-- the Warawarni-gu Guma statement delivered at the 2nd National Research Conference in May 2018 by Aboriginal and Torres Strait Islander leaders and researchers, which takes a strength-based approach, values strong representation, commits to co-design with communities and prioritises transparency in data collection;
+- the Warawarni-gu Guma statement delivered at the 2nd ANROWS National Research Conference in May 2018 by Aboriginal and Torres Strait Islander leaders and researchers.
+This statement takes a strength-based approach, values strong representation, commits to co-design with communities and prioritises transparency in data collection

-- identified positions on the ANROWS board, currently filled by Professor Dawn Bessarab is an Aboriginal woman of Bard (West Kimberley and Yjindjarbandi (Pilbara) descent; and Edward Mosby, a Torres Strait Islander man from Thursday Island.
+- identified positions on the ANROWS board, currently filled by Professor Dawn Bessarab, an Aboriginal woman of Bardi (West Kimberley) and Indjibarndi (Pilbara) descent, and Edward Mosby, a Torres Strait Islander man from Thursday Island.

 Aboriginal and Torres Strait Islander research

-The first ANROWS Aboriginal and Torres Strait Islander Research Stream grant round was open from December 2017 to February 2018
+The first ANROWS Aboriginal and Torres Strait Islander research stream grants round was open from December 2017 to February 2018

-Two innovative research projects are currently being funded under the Aboriginal and Torres Strait Islander Stream, including the Improving Family Violence Legal and Support Services for Indigenous Women project, and Understanding the role of law and culture in Aboriginal and/or Torres Strait Islander communities in responding to and preventing family violence
+- Understanding the role of law and culture in Aboriginal and/or Torres Strait Islander communities in responding to and preventing family violence (published June 2020).